Q: Does the 3 day military diet really work?

 A: This diet explains how it is important to adhere to the diet and only eat one egg when shown.
 However you may use a scrambled egg in place of hard boiled if preferred.
 Here is a list of food substitutes and possible alternatives for other items on the diet.

 Q: Can I do the diet for more than 3 days?

 A: The diet is designed as 3 days on 4 days off.
 The reason for the 4 days off is for stabilization purposes.
 During the 4 days off you are still eating healthy but mixing things up introducing different proteins, nutrients and fats to your body.
 During the 4 days eat healthy and exercise then switch back to the 3 day menu again.
-You may continue this as long as you like and you may lose further pounds.
-Just remember, 3 days on 4 days off.

 Q: Should you workout while doing the 3 day military diet?